-1.2.2 Your First Crawl
+1.2.3 Your First Crawl

-At this point, you should have a Scrapy Cluster setup that has been tested and appears to be operational.
+At this point you should have a Vagrant or Cluster setup that has been tested and appears to be operational.
 We can choose to start up either a bare bones cluster, or a fully operational cluster.